znbkhn/PythonProject/README.md

 <h1>Welcome!</h1>

-This is my first ever Python project and I decided to make a website blocker.
+<p>This is my first ever Python project and I decided to make a website blocker.</p>

 <br>
 <br>